SE2-1-cluedo/cluedo/README.md

 the magnifying glass which will give the information which player a certain card has.

 Move:
 After the dice throw you can use the yellow arrows to move your character.
+After a suspicion your turn ends.

 The Swiping Motions:
-To make it easier to overview everything you can use three swiping motions to see your cards, notepad and accusation.\n Swipe Right: There you can see your notepad.
+To make it easier to overview everything you can use three swiping motions to see your cards, notepad and accusation.
+Swipe Right: There you can see your notepad.
 Swipe left to get back to the board.
 Swipe Left: To make your suspicion and accusation.
 Swipe right to get back to the board.
 Swipe Up: Open your three to six cards.
+Swipe Down: You have chance to cheat.

 Notepad:
 In the Notepad you can use Checkboxes to remember your clues for the murderer and accusation.